coupergateway/couper/docs/REFERENCE.md

 If the key to verify the signatures of tokens does not change over time, it should be specified via either `key` or `key_file` (together with `signature_algorithm`).
 Otherwise, a JSON web key set should be referenced via `jwks_url`; in this case, the tokens need a `kid` header.

-A JWT access control configured by this block can extract scope values from
+A JWT access control configured by this block can extract permissions from

-- the value of the claim specified by `beta_scope_claim` and
+- the value of the claim specified by `beta_permissions_claim` and
 - the result of mapping the value of the claim specified by `beta_roles_claim` using the `beta_roles_map`.

 The `jwt` block may also be referenced by the [`jwt_sign()` function](#functions), if it has a `signing_ttl` defined.
 For `HS*` algorithms the signing key is taken from `key`/`key_file`, for `RS*` and `ES*` algorithms, `signing_key` or `signing_key_file` have to be specified.